WhatTheFuzz/CTFs/random-pwnables/level-1/README.md

 ## Strategy

 We attempted to use the shellcraft module to generate the shellcode, just as in [level-0][level].
-There is an encoding functionality such that we could specify that `\x48` is a bad byte and should be avoided.
+There is an [encoding][encoders] functionality such that we could specify that `\x48` is a bad byte and should be avoided.
 Unfortunately, we were unable to create shellcode this way.
 The module simply reported that it was not possible with its current functionality.
 Compiling bits of assmembly and taking a look at the opcodes for amd64, we found that the `\x48` byte was generally created when we tried to use the `mov` instruction into one of the base amd64 registers.
 We learned that we could avoid the `\x48` byte by using the `movabs` instruction into one of the amd64 extended registers (ie, `$r11`).
 We thus used the following shellcode, inspired by a [blog post][blog] we found that was attempting to create really short shellcode.

 ```asm
 0:   31 f6                   xor    esi,esi                 /* zero out register */